-This work has resulted in Ballymore defining a two-year exploration program at the three Projects and proposes to spend AUD 8.67 M, with some 47% of the exploration budget devoted to drilling and related costs.
+This work has resulted in Ballymore defining an 18-month exploration program at the three Projects and proposes to spend AUD 5.23 M, with some 46% of the exploration budget devoted to drilling and related costs.

 The existence of historic gold mining activity together with the exploration results achieved to date across the Projects provides good support for Ballymore to apply the IRGS exploration model.
-The presence of highgrade gold in previous drilling supports the prospective nature of all Project areas.
+The presence of high-grade gold in previous drilling supports the prospective nature of all Project areas.
 Derisk considers that the mineralisation models put forward by Ballymore for the Projects are sound and defensible, and the proposed exploration program and budget is reasonable and appropriate.